DeepBrainChain/DBC-Wiki/docs/en/install-update-dbc-node/Make image/Make image steps (with gpu driver).md

 sudo apt install qemu-guest-agent sudo systemctl enable qemu-guest-agent --now
 #NVIDIA graphics card drivers need to go to the official website to download the corresponding version
+#Or use apt install to install nvidia drivers
 ```